 - drugs to induce ovulation, such as Clomid

 Fallopian tubes connect your ovaries to your uterus.
-They have 20-25 finger like structures on their ends that hover just above the ovaries and work to collect mature eggs when they are released.
-It is in the fallopian tubes that fertilisation of the egg will take place.
+They have 20-25 finger-like structures on their ends that hover just above the ovaries.
+These tentacle-like structures work to sweep the mature eggs when they’re released into the fallopian tubes, where fertilisation occurs.

 - a blockage from birth